Category:

 ,

-What Is Spellbook?
+What is Spellbook?

 Spellbook is an artificial intelligence (AI) tool that helps make contract review a little less tedious.
 Instead of reading through every contract yourself, Spellbook scans the document, highlighting key clauses, potential risks, and other important details.